mariocesar/dbchief/README.md

 # dbchief

-`pip install --pre dbchief` the `dbchief --http :8000` to administrate PostgreSQL and MySQL over the web
+`pip install --pre dbchief` then `dbchief --http :8000` to administrate PostgreSQL and MySQL databases over the web